 (Document Source) The following archive is the G-3 report of the participation of the 1st Infantry Division in Operation Torch, French Morrocco, North Africa, Nov 8, 1942.
 It is submitted in compliance with AR 345-105.

-On Sept 4, 1942, the 1-ID was given the mission of landing on beach Z and beach Y at 0100, Nov 8, capture the cities of Arzew and Oran as well as the port facilities therein also to seize certain Axis agents and sympathizers.
+Mission: On September 4, 1942, the 1-ID was given the mission of landing on Beach Z and Beach Y at 0100, Nov 8, to capture the cities of Arzew and Oran as well as the port facilities therein also to seize certain Axis agents and sympathizers.

 Planning and Preparation